 5.4.
 Polymer swelling analysis

-Polymer swelling analysis was used to determine the effect on the structural integrity the WPI hydrogels.
-Additionally, the assay sought to investigate the effect the neutral pH of the osteo environment on the swelling potential of the hydrogels.
-The method was as follows; WPI-γ-PGA hydrogels samples with a mass of 1 g were 5 mL phosphate buffered saline (PBS).
+Polymer swelling analysis was used to determine the effect of the incorporation of γ-PGA on the structural integrity of the WPI hydrogels.
+Additionally, the assay sought to investigate the effect of the neutral pH of the osteo environment on the swelling potential of the hydrogels.
+The method was as follows; WPI-γ-PGA hydrogels samples with a mass of 1 g were placed in 5 mL phosphate buffered saline (PBS).
 The samples were incubated at 37C for 5 days.
 The ratio mass change was calculated as a percentage where the swelling percentage (S%) was calculated from the wet mass (Mw) and the dry mass (Md).

 S%=(Mw-Md)/Md x100